Tightening Quadratic Convex Relaxations for the AC Optimal Transmission Switching Problem: Optimization-Based Bound Tightening

 \section{Optimization-Based Bound Tightening}

 The OBBT method is a technique in non-convex optimization, which aims to improve the convex relaxation bound by tightening the bounds of certain variables.
-OBBT is often used to improve bounds in AC power flow problems \cite{chen2015bound}, and it has the benefit of being massively parallelizable \cite{gopinath2020proving}.
+OBBT is often used to improve bounds and obtain near global-optimal solutions for ACOPF problems \citep{chen2015bound,cengil2022learning}, and it has the benefit of being massively parallelizable \citep{gopinath2020proving}.
 In our work, we implement OBBT to tighten the bounds of $v_i$, $\theta_{ij}$, $z_{ij}$, and $y_{C}$ variables before solving the relaxations of ACOTS.

 To formulate bound tightening optimization models for any variable $x$, we replace the objective of an ACOTS relaxation (e.g., ACOTS-QC) with $\max x$ or $\min x$.
 To avoid solving time-consuming MINLPs in OBBT, we linearly relax all integer variables.
 We denote the optimal objectives of the bound tightening maximization and minimization problems $\bar{x}$ and $\underline{x}$.
 If $x$ is a binary variable (such as $z_{ij}$ and $y_{C}$), we can further tighten their bounds by fixing $x$ to 1 if $\underline{x} > 0$, and to 0 if $\bar{x} < 1$ within the OBBT iteration.
 The OBBT algorithm terminates when the bounds of all variables stop improving, or when the algorithm reaches its time/iteration limit.